questsin/IdpTestSuite/README.md

 - **OIDC Discovery 1.0**: [openid-connect-discovery-1_0](https://openid.net/specs/openid-connect-discovery-1_0.html)
 - **OIDC Dynamic Client Registration 1.0**: [openid-connect-registration-1_0](https://openid.net/specs/openid-connect-registration-1_0.html)
 - **OAuth 2.0 Token Introspection**: [RFC 7662](https://tools.ietf.org/html/rfc7662)

+## 📄 License

+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+This project was bootstrapped with assistance from **Perplexity Labs**, which helped accelerate the initial development and architecture design of this comprehensive OAuth 2.1 and OpenID Connect test suite.

 ## 🏗️ Architecture